LeeLicious123/Spotify-Automation/README.md

 Thought I would try my 1st python automation project!

-Do you ever litsen to your Spotify Weekly Playlist, love the songs that come up but then always forget to save the songs?
+Do you ever listen to your Spotify Weekly Playlist, love the songs that come up but then always forget to save the songs?
 I do, so I thought I would try and solve this real world crisis by automating this.

 In this project, I learnt how to integrate Spotify Oauth and automate saving the Discover Weekly playlist using the Spotify API.